1. Information We Collect from You

 although the 4G network will transmit at speeds up to 150 Mbps a typical 4G connection will provide benween 5 Mbps & 20 Mbps depsnding on coverage.

 In the case of our Rural 4G services these can be cancelled at any time with 7 days prior notice.
-However, should they be cancelled within the 1st month of service we will make an administrative charge of 25 Euros to cover the cost of usage and administrative charges.
+However, should they be cancelled after a service has been invoiced and paid we will make an administrative charge of 25 Euros to cover the cost of usage and administrative charges.

 Any equipment provided to the client may be purchased back at 50% of the cost paid by the client providing the equipment is returned in its original state and packaging.